 The Divine Seal of Approval: Understanding the Character of the Sahaba through the Holy Quran

 The history of Islam is inseparable from the lives of the Sahaba (the Companions).
 They were the generation that stood by the Prophet Muhammad ﷺ during the most difficult trials.
-While various historical narratives have emerged over centuries, the most authentic and definitive source for judging their character is the Holy Quran.
+While historical narratives can sometimes be clouded by bias, the Holy Quran provides an objective, divine certification of their character.
+The most authentic and definitive source for judging their character is the Holy Quran.

 1. True Believers: The Muhajirun and the Ansar